sebelga/google-datastore-blog-app/README.md

 # DATASTORE_EMULATOR_HOST=localhost:8081

 # -- Google Storage
-## This is where the pictures will be uploaded
+## This is where the images will be uploaded
+## Make sure you made it public for allUsers (see below)
 GCLOUD_BUCKET=<google-bucket-id>

 # -------------------